epigen/atacseq_pipeline/README.md

       - Note: even though the peak support of a region in a certain sample is 0, does not mean that there are no reads counted in the count matrix, it just states that there was no peak called.
       - Note: the peak support can be >1 for certain samples in case of a consensus region spanning more than one peak within the respective sample.
     - Peak annotation and motif analysis HOMER.
-    - Coverage analysis generating bigWig files (hub/) and quantifying TSS coverage (results/).
+    - Quantification of TSS coverage (results/).
 - Reporting (report/)
     - MultiQC report generation using MultiQC, extended with an in-house developed plugin [atacseq_report](./workflow/scripts/multiqc_atacseq).
 - Quantification (counts/)